sayatalabs/sayata-fullstack-assignment/README.md

 1. List all the submissions in the system.
 2. Create a new submission.
-3. Update an existing submission.
+3. Upload a signed application for a submission.
 4. Bind an existing submission.

 For that matter the application should contain the following main pages:

 1. [Submissions page](https://projects.invisionapp.com/d/main?origin=v7#/console/21795414/461552116/comments?scrollOffset=0)
     1. Lists all the existing submissions and their statuses.
-Clicking a submission will navigate the user to that submission page.
+Clicking a submission will navigate the user to that bind submission page.
 2. [Submission page](https://projects.invisionapp.com/d/main?origin=v7#/console/21795414/461552117/comments?scrollOffset=0)
-    1. When creating a new submission - will show the appropriate submission fields and allow filling them to create a new submission.
+    1. Allows filling the appropriate submission fields to create a new submission.
-    2. When entering an existing submission - will show the appropriate submission fields and allow updating the submission as long as it hasn't been bound.
-If the submission is already bound - all fields should be disabled.
 3. [Bind submission page](https://projects.invisionapp.com/d/main?origin=v7#/console/21795414/461552118/comments?scrollOffset=0)
-    1. List the submission fields for verification, allows uploading a signed application and binding the submission.
+    1. Displays the submission field values for verification, allows uploading a signed application and binding the submission.
+A submission can't be bound if a signed application hasn't been uploaded.

 Once a submission has been bound no further changes may be performed on it.

 ## The server side API

-Exposes an HTTP based API that allows the client to accomplish the functionality described above.
+The server is the brain behind this whole operation.
+It holds all the data and manages it according the system's set of rules.
+It exposes an HTTP based API that allows clients to accomplish the functionality described above.
 Feel free to design it as you’d like.
 The API does not have to persist data between runs.
 Multiple clients may call the API at the same time.
 Assume they all share the same submissions book.

 ## General guidelines

 * Write code as if you’re shipping it.
-We’re gonna review and score it based on architecture, quality, cleanliness and coding standards.
+We’re going to review and score it based on architecture, quality, cleanliness and coding standards.
+If you have a time constraint, it would be much smarter to concentrate on good architecture and following coding best practices than on a nice UI and animations.
 * We expect this solution to be written in React (client side) and Python (server side).
 * Bonus points -
     * Got an idea for a cool feature to add?
 Go for it!
 We would love to see your creative side.